DCCAP Scholarship Guidebook

 Hundreds of scholarships are available for the 2021-22 academic year to students training to become automotive, heavy duty or collision repair technicians, as well as those studying IT/cybersecurity, engineering, accounting, business or other courses of study.
 Graduating high school seniors, full-time post-secondary students, and former recipients are welcome to apply.
 Each completed application is considered for all scholarships where the student meets the qualifications.

-Students must be graduating high school seniors enrolling full-time in an accredited two- or four-year institution in Fall 2021 and have earned a GPA of 2.7 or above on a 4.0 scale.
+Students must be graduating high school seniors enrolling full-time in an accredited two- or four-year institution and have earned a GPA of 2.7 or above on a 4.0 scale.

 Miss Utility/District One Call will select eight students from Maryland and Washington, D.C., to each receive a $1,008.11 single-year scholarship.
-Applications will be accepted until April 2, 2021.
-Scholarship recipients will be notified by June 2021.
 Click here for the online application.
-To be eligible, applicants must be on track to graduate from a Maryland or Washington, D.C., high school in spring 2021 and intend to enroll in an accredited two-year or four-year college, university or technical school beginning in fall 2021.
+To be eligible, applicants must be on track to graduate from a Maryland or Washington, D.C., high school and intend to enroll in an accredited two-year or four-year college, university or technical school beginning.

 The Miss Utility/District One Call Scholarship requires applicants to submit the following:

-Application forms and attachments must be submitted or postmarked by April 2, 2021.
+Application forms and attachments must be submitted here.
 For mail-in entry, please submit the application to: MGH for Miss Utility/District One Call, Attn: Gabriella Tancona, 100 Painters Mill Road, Suite 600, Owings Mills, MD 21117

 Selection Criteria: Students with demonstrated drive and determination to succeed in college, solid academic achievement, strong financial need,* success in overcoming past obstacles, strong values and contribution to community.
 Recipients are chosen by a committee of the three sponsoring Meetings.